Photo by Ben Sweet

 4. Do a Google reverse image search

-If you work with a large volume of images and would like to regularly look for sources with even higher efficiency, you could consider Pixsy’s AI-powered monitoring service that is free up to 500 images.
+If you work with a large volume of images and would like to regularly look for sources with even higher efficiency, you could consider Pixsy’s AI-powered monitoring service that is free up to 500 images per month.

 5. Search the U.S. Copyright Office Database